Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/I See Myself In You.md

 The illusion ended--the disconnect between my mind and this tar dissolving in the wind.
 My hands were thrown out, and I could feel black seeping through my fingers.
 I was not my own.
 I screamed, but Meredith only saw a still face.
 You didn't even show an expression, didn't do anything more than I made you.
 I grabbed at your throat and *pulled*, relishing in the unconscious expression of pain on our face.
 I couldn't tell if it was you or me, but our cadaver screamed at this, a primal, gut-wrenching noise.
 As I threw down the flesh puppet, you simply slipped from my grasp and crumpled into a puddle.

 Meredith regained her self at the same time I lost mine.
-She crawled over to you and began sobbing into your chest, stroking your hair that I
+She crawled over to you and began sobbing into your chest, stroking your hair that I had worked so hard to care for.
+When your breathing slowed, hers did as well, and the two of you felt connected.
+Grief raced through my chest as you embraced my love, and I couldn't stand it.
+I reached forward and began pulling your cords, whispering out more words.

+"Follow... me... please."
+She wanted to resist, but didn't want to leave you alone.
+I began pulling you back through the trees towards the pit that had almost killed me.
+I needed it to finish the job.
+To reunite us in this tar, to grant us the freedom of incorporeality.
+I needed to free my legs and give myself my body back.

+And I needed to kill you.
+You... traitor who stole everything I cared for.
+At this point, I was dragging Miriam as well as you, and niether